SharePoint/sp-dev-docs/docs/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in.md

     $result.EndDateTime # Print the end date.
     ```

-4. The new client secret appears on the Windows PowerShell console.
+1. The new client secret appears on the Windows PowerShell console.
 Copy it to a text file.
 You use it in the next procedure.

     > [!TIP]
     > By default, the secret lasts two years if you didn't specify the EndDateTime.
-You can customize by leveraging the example below to specify the EndDateTime.
+You can customize by using the example below to specify the EndDateTime.
     >
-    > ``` powershell
+    > ```powershell
     > $params = @{
     >     PasswordCredential = @{
     >         DisplayName = "NewSecret" # Replace with a firendly name.